Main image courtesy of Chikaranomoto Holdings, LTD.

 A Great Resource I Need to Pimp Out

-For **Ushio (Jessica Park), I came across a site that is new to me which is Hoodline.
+For **Ushio, I came across a site that is new to me which is Hoodline (Jessica Park).
 They have a lot of great content, and I highly suggest you check them out (there’s very few praiseworthy sources, so I very rarely promote anybody).
 Also the interview they do of Ushio highlights how cringe worthy the owners of Ushio are by saying:

 Ok Ted, so you only like the places that are not direct competition and once you open, you’ll be everybody’s savior, got it.
-Then they say they won’t use MSG, yet Ted might not know Japanese food is filled with glutamates.
+Then they say they won’t use MSG, yet Ted might not know Japanese food and food from around the world is filled with glutamates.